Control flow: Functions

-Branch
+Branches

 A branch command moves the point of execution from the point in the code that contains the command to the point that the command specifies.

 Jump

 A jump command unconditionally branches control to another point in the code, and is the most basic form of controlling the flow of code.

 In a high-level language, this is often provided as a goto statement.
 Although the keyword may be upper or lower case or one or two words depending on the language, it is like: goto label.
 When control reaches a goto statement, control then jumps to the statement that follows the indicated label.
-The goto statement is been considered harmful by many computer scientists; notably Dijkstra.
+The goto statement has been considered harmful by many computer scientists, including Dijkstra.

 Conditional branch

 A conditional statement jumps control based on the value of a Boolean expression.
 Common variations include: